At a glance: Communication Studies

 South of the Border

-The communication and theatre arts department emphasizes a liberal arts education combined with a professional program designed to produce graduates who are prepared for a lifetime of learning in a diverse and changing world.
+The Communication Studies program at ONU emphasizes a liberal arts education combined with a professional program designed to produce graduates who are prepared for a lifetime of learning in a diverse and changing world.
 The curriculum and instruction encourage critical thinking, the development of aesthetic and ethical standards, and an understanding of human communication in all its aspects.
 Graduates are prepared for entry-level positions or graduate studies and attain the skills necessary for useful and meaningful lives.
 Visit the department's web site.

-- Exciting internship and international study abroad programs
+- Exciting internship opportunities with local, regional, nationwide and international companies .

 The Smith Educational wing of the Freed Center for the Performing Arts is home to classes in Communication Studies and other majors in the Department of Communication and Media Studies.
-The facility includes classrooms with a complete array of audio-visual capabilities, computer lab, radio and TV studios.
+The facility includes classrooms with a complete array of audio-visual capabilities, a computer lab and radio and TV studios.

-Students graduating with a concentration in organizational communication find employment opportunities in such areas as personnel, sales, management, government and politics, education, community affairs, corporate communications, graduate school and other communication-related fields.
+Students graduating in Communication Studies find employment opportunities in such areas as personnel, sales, management, government and politics, education, community affairs, corporate communications, graduate school, and other communication-related fields.
 See Professional placement for specific employers.